 Multi-plate wet clutch with a 6-speed transmission.

-BMW Motorrad G 310 R and BMW G 310 S sport a 313 CC liquid cooled Euro V compliant engine.
+BMW G 310 R and BMW G 310 S sport a 313 CC liquid cooled engine.
 The engine produces 34 BHP @ 9500 RPM worth of power and 28 Nm @ 7500 RPM worth of torque.
-It delivers a mileage figure of around 30 KMPL and records maximum speed of 144 KMPH.
-It gets a Multi-plate wet clutch with a 6-speed transmission.
+They deliver a mileage figure of around 30 KMPL and records maximum speed of 143 KMPH.
+The engine is mated to a Multi-plate wet clutch with a 6-speed transmission.

 In terms of features, it does not match the high-end BMW bikes.
 But for sure, it gets some premium features as it is from a premium brand.